chinapedia/wikipedia.abstract.en/Page/Kenesaw_Mountain_Landis.md

 Haywood biographer Melvyn Dubofsky wrote that Landis "exercised judicial objectivity and restraint for five long months".
 Baseball historian Harold Seymour stated that "[o]n the whole, Landis conducted the trial with restraint, despite his reputation as a foe of all radical groups."
 Landis dismissed charges against an elderly defendant who was in obvious pain as he testified, and allowed the release of a number of prisoners on bail or on their own recognizances.

-Landis_family.jpeg and his wife Winifred photographed in 1919.]]
+and his wife Winifred photographed in 1919.]]

 On August 17, 1918, following the closing argument for the prosecution (the defendants waived argument), Landis instructed the jury.
 The lead defense counsel objected to the wording of the jury charge several times, but Haywood believed it to have been fair.
 After 65 minutes, the jury returned with guilty verdicts for all of the remaining accused, much to their shock; they had believed that Landis's charge pointed towards their acquittal.
 When the defendants returned to court on August 29, Landis listened with patience to the defendants' final pleas.
 For the sentencing, according to Richard Cahan in his history of Chicago's district court, "mild-mannered Landis returned a changed man".
 Although two defendants received only ten days in jail, all others received at least a year and a day, and Haywood and fourteen others received twenty years.
 A number of defendants, including Haywood, obtained bail during the appeal; even before Haywood's appeals were exhausted, he jumped bail and took ship for the Soviet Union.
 The labor leader hung a portrait of Landis in his Moscow apartment, and when Haywood died in 1928, he was interred near John Reed (who had died of illness in Moscow after the Bolshevik Revolution) in the Kremlin Wall—they remain the only Americans so honored.
 President Calvin Coolidge commuted the sentences of the remaining incarcerated defendants in 1923, much to the disgust of Landis, who issued an angry statement.
 After leaving his judgeship, Landis referred to the defendants in the Haywood case as "scum", "filth", and "slimy rats".